Imaginous/Cowboy_Untamed/README.md

 I recommend a field weakening value of 15%.
 More then 20% would be inefficient and might cause damage to the motor.
 ASI advices a maximum of 25%, therefore the app is limited to 25%.

+For those who do not want to write the settings "permanently" to their motor controller, use the "[Quick Launch Presets](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#quicklaunchpresets)" instead.

 - **Make sure the original Cowboy app has been closed completely (and apps like Bronco).**
 - No other devices may be connected via bluetooth to your bike.
 - Make sure you only have one bluetooth profile called "Cowboy" and that this is the correct bike.<br>Multiple bikes are not (yet) supported.